 To Andrzej Grzesik andLunar Logic Polska for coding the AirCasting website and app; to Dr. Iem Heng and Raymond Yap for designing, programming, assembling and testing the AirCasting Air Monitor and AirCasting Luminescent Vest electronics; to Dr. Andy Zhang for designing and printing the AirCasting Air Monitor casings; (Dr. Heng, Dr. Zhang and Mr. Yap are part of City Tech Mechatronics Technology Center); to Tim Dye for big ideas and constructive feedback; to Valentine Leung for designing and making the AirCasting Luminescent Vest garment; and to Brooke Singer for helping steer the project in the right direction.

-Start-up funding for AirCasting was provided by a Google Earth Outreach Developer Grant from the Google Inc. Charitable Giving Fund of Tides Foundation.
-Additional funds provided by: the New York Community Trust through a partnership between HabitatMap, New York Hall of Science, and Hive Learning Network NYC; the New York State Dept. of Environmental Conservation Environmental Justice Community Impact Grant program through a partnership between HabitatMap and Newtown Creek Alliance; the Environmental Protection Agency Citizen Science program through a partnership between HabitatMap and Sustainable South Bronx; the Mozilla Foundation Hive Fashion program through a partnership between HabitatMap, Parsons the New School for Design, and New York Hall of Science; and the Grey Area Arts Foundation through a partnership between HabitatMap, Sonoma Technology, and AethLabs.
+Start-up funding for AirCasting was provided by a Google Earth Outreach Developer Grant from the Google Inc. Charitable Giving Fund of the Tides Foundation.
+Additional funds provided by: the Hive Digital Media Learning Fund of the New York Community Trust through a partnership between HabitatMap and New York Hall of Science; the New York State Dept. of Environmental Conservation Environmental Justice Community Impact Grant program through a partnership between HabitatMap and Newtown Creek Alliance; the Environmental Protection Agency Citizen Science program through a partnership between HabitatMap and Sustainable South Bronx; the Mozilla Hive NYC Learning Network through a partnership between HabitatMap, Parsons the New School for Design, and New York Hall of Science; the Grey Area Arts Foundation through a partnership between HabitatMap, Sonoma Technology, and AethLabs; a "My Air, My Health Challenge" award from the National Institutes of Health and the Environmental Protection Agency through a partnership between researchers and engineers from HabitatMap, New York University, and the Carnegie Mellon CREATE lab; and the New York State Pollution Prevention Institute through a partnership between HabitatMap and New York Hall of Science.

 Have Questions or Feedback?
 Contact Us